Cognitive Constructivism and the Epistemic Significance of Sharp Statistical Hypotheses in Natural Sciences: Non-Linear Programming

-As an example, let us derive the Lagrange optimality conditions for Quadratic Programming (QP).
-QP is an important problem in its own right, and is also frequently used as a subproblem in methods designed to solve more general problems like, for example, Sequential Quadratic Programming, see Luenberger (1984) and Minoux and Vajda (1986).
+Quadratic Programming (QP) is an important problem in its own right, and is also frequently used as a subproblem in methods designed to solve more general problems like, for example, Sequential Quadratic Programming, see Luenberger (1984) and Minoux and Vajda (1986).

 The QP problem with linear constraints is stated as

 where the matrix dimensions are $Te \ me\times n,\ me<n$, $Tl \ ml\times n,\ ml<n$, $Ml={1,2,\ldots ml},\ Me={1,2,\ldots me},\ N={1,2,\ldots n}$.
 We assume that the quadratic form defining the problem is symmetric and positive definite, that is, $Q=Q',\ Q>0$.